JadeFox417/React-Js_Juan-Carlos/20_GraphQL_Basic/README.md

 }
 ```

-Then the result of graphQL query above is:
+Then the results of graphQL query above are:

 ```
 {